Looking for a sterile, easy-to-use root zone media your marijuana roots will love in indoor grow ops? Then you need to look at rockwool.

 Please note: I don’t recommend using organic nutrients in rockwool, as organics are likely to clog the medium and foul it, creating habitat for harmful fungus gnats and root rot.

-For growers who’ve been using soil, coco coir or even soilless mix and have been experiencing problems with nutrients and/or root zone pH, rockwool is a great alternative.
+For growers who’ve been using soil, coco coir, lava rocks, or soilless mix and have been experiencing problems with nutrients and/or root zone pH, Grodan rockwool is a great alternative.
 For anyone with more questions about whether rockwool is right for their garden, contact Grodan directly.